-If your vehicle's battery has been disconnected or gone dead, these codes are erased.
-It takes at least three days of driving under various conditions to set the codes again.
+If the battery in your vehicle has been disconnected or gone dead, these codes may be erased.
+It takes several days of driving under various conditions to set the codes again.
 To check if they are set, turn the ignition switch to the ON (II) position, without starting the engine.
 The malfunction indicator lamp will come on for 20 seconds.
 If it then goes off, the readiness codes are set.
 If it blinks five times, the readiness codes are not set.
 If possible, do not take your vehicle for a state emissions test until the readiness codes are set.
-Refer to State Emissions Testing for more information (see page 347).
+Refer to Emissions Testing for more information (see page 362).